 Is a huge potato better than a little potato?
 To a farmer, they cost the same to grow, so I would challenge consumers to question why they pick certain sizes of vegetables.

-Ricardo also shared an easy way to avoid wasting tomatoes at home, which we’ll leave you with: “The easiest thing to do with a tomato that’s gotten too soft is to broil it, and intensify the flavor that way.
+Ricardo also shared an easy way to avoid wasting tomatoes at home: “The easiest thing to do with a tomato that’s gotten too soft is to broil it, and intensify the flavor that way.
 It’s a simple trick that enhances the flavor of your tomatoes and makes them go with anything.”

 Feeling inspired and hungry?
 Try out these recipes that highlight tomatoes and ugly tomatoes alike: